Why do we still celebrate Hispanic Heritage Month?

 So why, after all these years, do you still celebrate Hispanic Heritage Month?

 People, allies, gente in the media, you have a greater responsibility: to ensure you are telling our stories the way they should be told and supporting all of us in times when we cannot afford to let anyone else tell it for us.
-Our contributions are valuable; we are a significant part of the now and future of this nation.
+Our contributions are valuable.
+We are a significant part of the now and future of this nation.
 Our economic, cultural and intellectual impact is and will continue to be strong and must be acknowledged.

 Let us know how we can help, and be sure to register your event to be listed on our calendar page.